McDonald’s And Uber Eats Need Each Other Now More Than Ever

 “To be totally candid, McDonald’s is in a class of their own,” said Uber’s Liz Meyerdirk, head of business development at Uber Everything, glowingly of the burger chain.
 Ah, l'amour.

-If their devotion to each other is sincere, McDonald’s and Uber Eats will become profoundly dependent on one another for growth.
+If their mutual devotion is sincere, McDonald’s and Uber Eats will become profoundly dependent on each other for growth.

 Delivery is “one of the most of the most disruptive forces in food services at the moment,” restaurant consultant Aaron Allen told BuzzFeed News.
 Beyond McDonald’s and Uber Eats’ blossoming relationship, KFC and Taco Bell recently announced a deal with Grubhub to offer delivery.
 It’s part of a larger trend that he calls “convenience engineering,” in which technology is getting things to consumers more quickly and consistently.
 New services that allow people to order food from their smartphones, via text, and with voice-recognition devices like Amazon’s Echo smartspeaker are modernizing traditional delivery.